Legal Aid of East Tennessee

 HELP4TN provides Tennesseans with legal information and advice via the phone or the website.
 1-844-HELP4TN (1-844-435-7486) is a free legal helpline where Tennesseans can talk to a Tennessee lawyer about their civil legal issues.
 When you call HELP4TN, you will select whether you are over or under the age of 60 to make sure you get to the right lawyer.
 If the lawyer is not available when you call, you will be asked to schedule an appointment to speak to a lawyer or you will be asked to leave a voicemail.
 The lawyer may provide information about the legal process, advice on handling the legal issue, and referrals to free local resources.

 www.HELP4TN.org is a website with legal information, court forms, videos about court, and links to resources like TN Free Legal Answers and the Legal Wellness Checkup.
 You can find information about going to court and your rights in different legal situations.
 HELP4TN.org gives Tennesseans legal information to learn more about their rights and resources.
 HELP4TN.org also has the Legal Wellness Checkup, which will give you personalized legal referrals and information for your legal issues online.

-HELP4TN was created by the Tennessee Alliance for Legal Services (TALS) in partnership with West Tennessee Legal Services with funding provided through a grant from the Legal Services Corporation (LSC).
-Additional content partnership is provided by National Association of Social Workers, TN Chapter.
+HELP4TN was created by the Tennessee Alliance for Legal Services (TALS) in partnership with West Tennessee Legal Services, with funding provided by the Legal Services Corporation (LSC) and the National Association of Social Workers, TN Chapter.